 She added a starfish and shells to the skull using a glue recommended by her wonderful friends John and Sue Exton who have had plenty of experience in decorating Mari Celeste and Mari Seren.
 Ribbons were tied at the sides of the skull along with cockleshells that make a wonderful sound.
 There are Pirate rings in the ears and the teal dress was constructed from a sheet and netted material.

-Morvargh’s first outing was at Penberth Cove on a beautiful warm sunny day.
+Morvargh was the first Sea ‘Oss to be created in West Cornwall and her debut was at Penberth Cove on a beautiful warm sunny day.

-It was a wonderful experience to introduce Morvargh to the sea.
-Their bond had strengthened during the time Laetitia worked on the image and they naturally merged together as one.
+It was a wonderful experience for Laetitia to introduce Morvargh to the sea.
+Their bond has strengthened during the time she worked on the image and they naturally merged together as one.

-Riding Morvargh is quite an experience, the ground ahead was visible when walking on the stones as the ‘Oss dress has a netted panel at the front.
-Even though the material is made from thin cotton, the temperature quickly rose within it.
+Laetitia found riding Morvargh an extraordinary experience as the ground ahead is visible when walking over the stones as the ‘Oss dress is open at the front as the netting has since been removed.
+Even though the material is made of thin cotton, it can get surprisingly warm in there.

-Morvargh will attend sea-related charity events throughout Cornwall.
+Morvargh plans to attend sea-related charity events throughout Cornwall.

 Chepstow Wassail 2018

-Morvargh will visit festivals and events with us when Penkevyll is not available and occasionally they will appear together.
+Morvargh visits festivals and events when Penkevyll is not available and occasionally they appear together.
 Laetitia will update you on their adventures.
 There is also a Facebook page

 See the following video footage of Morvargh dancing to a Samba Band at Tintagel Carnival 2017.
-Laetitia had a wonderful ‘work-out’!
+This gave Laetitia a wonderful ‘work-out’!

-An extra special thank you to the wonderful David Pitt for all his hard work and preparation, also to the lovely Craig Weatherill who helped name her and the fabulous John and Sue Exton for helpful hints in decoration of ‘Osses.
+An extra special thank you to the wonderful David Pitt for all his hard work and preparation, also to lovely Craig Weatherall who helped name her and fabulous John and Sue Exton for helpful hints in decoration of ‘Osses.
 Thank you also to Cassandra Latham Jones for her support.